datacarpentry/shell-genomics/episodes/04-redirection.md

 Now we can use the arrows to scroll up and down and use `q` to get out.

 We can also do something tricky and use the command `wc`. `wc` stands for `word count`.
 It counts the number of lines or characters.
 So, we can use it to count the number of lines we're getting back from our `grep` command.
-And that will magically tell us how many sequences we're finding.
-We're
+If we divide by it four (to account for the additional three lines we've requested) that will magically tell us how many sequences we're finding.

     grep -B1 -A2 NNNNNNNNNN SRR098026.fastq | wc